Elevating the Baby Gifting Experience

 The gifter

-(seeking guidance, reassurance, elegance)
+(seeking guidance, reassurance, and elegance)

 03